 Today was nothing less than an epic journey along the south coast of Iceland.
 The highway from Selfoss to Vik is baron, wind swept and unbelievably beautiful.
 Waterfalls (Foss) draw your attention and you find yourself pulling off the road regularly to get a better look.

 I am staying in a very modern guest house just 500m from the beach looking south to the Heimaey Islands which stand several kilometres off shore.
-They rise from the black seas like something from a movie.
+They rise from the black seas proudly with a unique boldness.
 Really picturesque to be sure.
 My Guesthouse is called the Garage.
 My host is Anna.
 What you see as you approach is for all intents and purposes a bunkhouse at the base of a mountain range.

 When you step inside that all changes.
 This room is very cool and very modern.
 Anna has great taste.